-State and local partners have assisted many Applicants with debris removal.
-This assistance is a cost that is billed to the homeowner.
-Insurance proceeds received specifically for debris removal are excluded as a duplication of benefits if the lot has already been cleared as determined by the initial inspection.
+NOTE: Only the accepted amount of the cancelled loan will be considered a DOB.
+Debris removal already been cleared as determined by the initial inspection.
 If the homeowner has spent non-insurance proceed DOB to remove debris and can demonstrate the expense via invoice or receipts, and the Program verifies that the work has been completed, the expense of that debris removal will be deducted from the Applicant's total DOB obligation.